martindiao/UnityMinecraft_hdrp/README.md

         Cats
         Dolphins
     Better caves
-        Caves that aren't 30 blocks high and wide, that stretch all the way to bedrock Block physics
+        Caves that aren't 30 blocks high and wide, that stretch all the way to bedrock...
+Probably using perlin worms Block physics
         TNT explosions
         Falling blocks
     More tools/weapons
         Hoes
-        Axes
-        Shovels
         Swords
         Bow and Arrows
         Shield